ShxDowXD/ShxDowXD.github.io/_posts/2025-10-08-cosmic-company.md

 ---
-title: Overview
+title: Getting Started
+description: >-
+  Get started with Chirpy basics in this comprehensive overview.
+  You will learn how to install, configure, and use your first Chirpy-based website, as well as deploy it to a web server.
-author: ShxDowXD
+author: cotes
-date: 2025-10-10 00:34:00 +0800
+date: 2019-08-09 20:55:00 +0800
-categories: [Blogging]
+categories: [Blogging, Tutorial]
-tags: [favicon]
+tags: [getting started]
+pin: true
+media_subpath: '/posts/20180809'
 ---
-# Welcome

-**Hello world**, this is my first Jekyll blog post.

-I hope you like it!